zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  The server was loading plugins and determines the location of each plugin via a plugin pointer file.
-In the plugin referenced in the logs, this plugin's location is dynamically determined by an environment variable _variableName_.
+  The server was loading plugins.
+It determines the location of each plugin via a plugin pointer file.
+The plugin referenced in the logs, it's location is dynamically determined by an environment variable _variableName_.
 Because the variable did not resolve to a value, the plugin could not be found and could not be loaded.

   **Action:**

-  Review documentation for the plugin that failed to load to see what the value of the variable should be, and contact support for that plugin if needed.
+  Review the documentation for the plugin that failed to load, check what the value of the variable should be, and contact support for that plugin if needed.